sifisKoen/keda-tutorial-devops/tutorial-keda/intro/intro.md

 - Basic knowledge of Docker
 - And willing for knowledge!

-For this tutorial you will need to understand what is Kubernetes.
+For this tutorial you need to know what is Kubernetes.
 Because KEDA is a tool for Kubernetes witch helps for scaling workloads, based on event driven metrics.

 ## Why you should care about KEDA